georgeperez/titanpointe.org/resume.md

 Puerto Rico Seismic Network; Mayaguez, PR — August 2017 – April 2018, *8 months*

-* I manage the research and geodesy pages of the Puerto Rico Seismic Network.
+* I managed the research and geodesy pages of the Puerto Rico Seismic Network.
 * I implemented a new map for the Geodesy GPS stations using Leaflet.js.
-* Recreated the research page from the ground up using Bootstrap 4 and JavaScript.
+* Prototyped a new research page from the ground up using Bootstrap 4 and JavaScript.

 ## Education